strapi/documentation/docs/user-docs/latest/settings/review-workflows.md

 ## Configuring Review workflows

 ::: note
-The Review workflows settings are only available to users with a role granted the **Review workflows** permission.
+The Review workflows settings are only available to users with the Super Admin role by default.
+Other roles must be granted the **Review workflows** permission.
 See [Users, Roles, & Permissions](../users-roles-permissions/introduction-to-users-roles-permissions.md) for more information.
 :::

 Review workflow settings are available in the **Settings** section of the admin panel.
 To access the settings, click on the **Settings** icon in the left-hand menu, then click on the **Review Workflows** link in the **Global Settings** section.